uscensusbureau/the-opportunity-project/DOCS.md

 The new version of the TOP website is a static site built with Jekyll and the USWDS package, along with a small amount of Javascript, npm, and gulp.
 It's built based on the open source repo of the USWDS website.

+#### Website Structure

+The website has 3 major parts, the TOP website (which provides information about the TOP program), the data curation hub (also sometime referred to as curated datasets, the data kit hub, or just the data hub), and the TOP Toolkits - the Product Development toolkit, which is currently public and linked in the main nav, and the TOPx toolkit, which is currently being piloted.
+Though the content is live, it is unlisted, and the link has only been shared with participants in the pilot TOPx sprint being run with the State Department.

+Each of these sections is built more or less the same way.
+Exceptions or details for specfic sections are explained after the main documentation.

 #### How Pages are Built

 Pages are fairly conventional to typical Jekyll structures, with a .md page, that has front matter written in yaml, and then uses some combination of markdown and calls to a series of .html files in the /_includes_ folder.